 Faster Healing and Recovery Times and Reduced Post-operative Pain

-Many hair transplant surgeons agree that the less invasive nature of FUE hair transplant surgery leads to faster healing and recover times over FUT.
+Many hair transplant surgeons agree that the less invasive nature of FUE surgery leads to faster healing and recover times over FUT.
 Because of the lack of wound closure, staples or sutures; and no increased tension in the donor area during healing; FUE generally creates less pain and discomfort in the donor region.

 Follicular unit extraction patients typically sleep better after surgery and return to work and their daily routine / activities more speedily.
 This includes strenuous exercise and weightlifting, which are inadvisable for up to 3 months with FUT or strip surgery.